apify/crawlee-python/docs/06_upgrading/upgrading_to_v1.md

 crawler = HttpCrawler(http_client=client)
 ```

-See the [HTTP clients guide](../concepts/http-clients) for all options.
+See the [HTTP clients](../concepts/http-clients) page for all options.

 ## Changes in storages

 In Crawlee v1.0, the `Dataset`, `KeyValueStore`, and `RequestQueue` storage APIs have been updated for consistency and simplicity.
 Below is a detailed overview of what's new, what's changed, and what's been removed.

-See the [Storages guide](../concepts/storages) for more details.
+See the [Storages](../concepts/storages) page for more details.

 ### Dataset